yacineMahdid/deep-learning-model-explained/fractal_net/README.md

 There is a couple of weird paradigm in this code throughout, like I mentioned earlier this isn't Pytorch official documentation level of clarity.

-First off we will creat the FractalBlock followed by the pooling layers (we're iterating on the dropout_probs to know how many blocks.)
+First off we will create the FractalBlock followed by the pooling layers (we're iterating on the dropout_probs to know how many blocks)

-It could be summarize as:
+The above could be summarize as:
 ```python
         for block in blocks:
             fractal_block = FractalBlock(RIGHT_PARAMETERS)